compstorylab/storywrangling/README.rst

 ###########

 The `Storywrangler <https://gitlab.com/compstorylab/storywrangler>`__
-project is a curation of Twitter into day-scale usage ranks and frequencies of 1-, 2-, and 3-grams for over 150 billion tweets in 100+ languages from 2008 and updated on a daily basis.
+project is a curation of Twitter data into day-scale usage ranks and frequencies of 1-, 2-, and 3-grams for over 150 billion tweets in 100+ languages from 2008 and updated on a daily basis.
 The massive sociolinguistic dataset accounts for social amplification of